How to Create Your App’s Brand Resonance Using Marketing Psychology?

 This theory declares that if the audience is unfamiliar with anything related to their favorite brand, they will put efforts into gaining adequate information at the earliest.

 So, considering the same, put your best efforts into different marketing strategies, including:-

 - Content Marketing – Share blogs and notes with your users to provide them with tips, advice, and other information.

 - Social Media Marketing – Post images, videos, podcasts, and other visual content onto different platforms to leverage the benefits of social media for your brand resonance.

 And one of the brands proving the outcomes of following this principle religiously is Mint.
-The financial tracking tool, Mint was quite unpopular in the crowded market of personal finance sector when it embarked its journey.
-But, today with the help of its investment in delivering high-content pieces around the advice and mistakes that people should know about while investing their funds, the application gained a viral attention in the market.
+The financial tracking tool, Mint, was quite unpopular in the crowded market of the personal finance sector when it embarked on its journey.
+But, today with the help of its investment in delivering high-content pieces around the advice and mistakes that people should know about while investing their funds, the application gained viral attention in the market.

 This theory is based on the fact that humans do not appreciate what is easily accessible.
 They always get lured by something that is rare or hard to achieve.
 So, to induce the same feelings from your application, plan for:-